ESD Diploma

 The aim of this module is to provide an understanding of the causes and consequences of climate change for our planet and society, as well as to encourage children and school to actively protect the climate.

-HessenForst enables schoolchildren to experience the importance of the forest for our climate in a playful way and with all their senses through direct experience.
-Through independent research and exploration in the forest, they can immerse themselves in the areas of climate and climate change
+HessenForst enables pupils to experience the importance of the forest for our climate in a playful way and with all their senses through direct experience.
+Through independent research and exploration in the forest, they can immerse themselves in the areas of climate and climate change.

 Sustainable Development Goals (SDG's):